 (f) French: The Subscriber confirms that it wishes to have these Terms written in English only.
 Les parties aux présents confirment leur volonté que la Convention relative aux services de voix soit rédigée en langue anglaise seulement.

 You may only subscribe for Internet Service if available in your geographic area.
-Comwave reserves the right to deem Internet unavailable to you at anytime.
+Comwave reserves the right to deem Internet unavailable to you at any time.
 If such an event occurs Comwave will not charge you applicable fees, provided that you must return all Internet equipment provided by Comwave in its original and proper physical and functional condition within the time specified in this Agreement.
+A $9.95 system access fee applies to all internet connections.

 Internet Service is provided on a Best Efforts basis.
 Comwave does not guarantee the speed of any Internet Service.
 The speed of Internet Services is dependent on various factors, some of which are not under our control, including the distance of the Subscriber from our network equipment or the usage by other Subscribers in that geographic area.
 As such we do not guarantee the maximum service performance(i.e. throughput or speed).
 Internet speed may also be affected by traffic management practices that area applied to the service.
 To learn more about traffic management practices see Internet Traffic Management Policies (ITMP).